 Every year, since 1945, the Children’s Book Council of Australia (CBCA) brings children and books together in celebrating Children’s Book Week.

-We are excited to announce the theme for this year is:
+We are excited to announce the theme for 2022 is:

 The City of Kalamunda Library Service has a range of resources to help you study and find the information you need.
 Each of our four libraries will give you access to reference materials as well as online databases.